fabasoad/translation-action/README.md

 * Identifier is `google`.
 * Supported translation directions can be found [here](https://github.com/AidanWelch/google-translate-api/blob/master/index.d.ts#L67).
   * Be aware that source and target languages should be separated by `-` (hyphen) character while using them in `lang` input.
-For example, `en-pt` should be used in case you want to translate text from English into Portugal.
+For example, `ms-en` should be used in case you want to translate text from Malay into English.
 See example below for more details.

 Example of translating "Victory" word from Malay into English: